-It’s very common use case to need some “extra services” in the Cloud Foundry environment because the provided out of the box services that can be instantiated are not enough.
+It’s a very common need to use “user provided services” in the Cloud Foundry environment because the provided out of the box services that can be instantiated are not enough.
 I have tried to find how to create some other user provided service in an easy way. (the hard way is self-conding)

 So the basic need of a virtual machine or a docker container with some pre-installed standard image of some tool emerges.
 That’s why I’ve tried to find this kind of info on the internet.
 It’s an easy task and possible only